 If you’re really into mezcal, some others to try are: Cuish Mezcalería, Cortijo La Mezcaleria, or Expendio Tradición.

-Tip: If you’re vegetarian, avoid the orange slices as the stuff that looks like chili powder that they’re dipped in is actually ground up mezcal worms mixed with salt.
-It is actually quite nice and has a salty, smoky flavor, but if you don’t eat meat you might want to avoid this!
+Good to know: If you’re vegetarian, avoid the orange slices.
+The stuff that looks like chili powder that they’re dipped in is actually ground up mezcal worms mixed with salt.
+It is actually quite nice and has a salty, smoky flavor, but if you don’t eat meat/insects you might want to avoid this!

 14. Food to Try in Oaxaca

 When we told people in Mexico City we were going to Oaxaca, they all said, “You’re going to love the food!”
 And they were right!
 Oaxaca is known for having some of the best food in Mexico, which includes regional specialties that aren’t as easy to find anywhere else in Mexico.